-1. Can state aid provided to my child's public school transfer directly to my home school?
+21. Can state aid provided to my child's public school transfer directly to my home-school?

-Home schools are not eligible for per-pupil general education funding from the state.
+Home-schools are not eligible for per-pupil general education funding from the state.

-2. What are the costs associated with home-schooling?
+22. What are the costs associated with home-schooling?

-Some examples of typical costs associated with home-schooling include: textbooks, curriculum, supplies, arts experiences, and tuition for programs that are outside the parent's ability to teach.
+Here are some examples of some typical costs associated with homeschooling: textbooks, curriculum, supplies, arts experiences, and tuition for programs that are outside the parent's ability to teach.
 The parent may pay for additional instruction in the arts, for the child to participate in community-based sports teams, or have experiential learning and field trips.
 The annual required standardized tests also cost money.